6th February – 8th April 2018 Update

 Here at the Mount of Oaks, we have successfully held 5 PDCs and look forward to hosting more every year.

 Please get in touch if you would like more information (see contact details below) – about the project or about a PDC.

-All the info you need to participate at the Permaculture Experience Programme 2018:
+All the info you need to participate in the Permaculture Experience Programme 2018:

 Information for the volunteer program 2018 in a Portugal Permaculture Community:

 See more volunteering opportunities in Portugal 🇵🇹